Where we live or how we live is of little consequence.

 What makes events remarkable?
 Perhaps they are just recent events that stand out as rare, fun, and a little offbeat.
 Or perhaps I just wanted three sub-categories beginning with the letter r.

 Cross-country skiing Deckers Creek Trail (Feb 2014).
-A long day trip from Morgantown to Masontown and back (about 22 miles), via tired old legs, far-from-perfect balance, a water bottle too soon emptied, near-frozen Power Bars requiring as much energy to chew as providing, and cross-country skis that hadn't been out of the closet to taste snow since leaving Colorado in 1992.
-But thanks to the music of Parsonsfield, it was indeed another "Almost Heaven" experience.
+A long day trip from Morgantown to Masontown and back (about 22 miles), via tired old legs, far-from-perfect balance, a water bottle too soon emptied, near-frozen Power Bars burning rather than providing energy, and cross-country skis that hadn't been out of the closet to taste snow since leaving Colorado in 1992.
+But thanks to the (life-saving) music of Parsonsfield, it was indeed another "Almost Heaven" experience.

 Seneca Rocks (2012).
 A little day trip to Seneca Rocks with my brother and his wife.
 A nice, short hike.
 A grand view.
 Wonderful weather.
 Since I was contemplating moving back home, getting reacquainted with "Almost Heaven" seemed appropriate.
 Perhaps it was also a bit of salesmanship by the family, too.